fentyjames/alx-system_engineering-devops/0x01-shell_permissions/README.md

 prints all the groups the current user is part of group script that creates an empty file called hello. script that adds execute permission to the owner of the file hello.
+Script that sets the mode of the file